 Students choose six elective courses in consultation with their advisor.
 Electives can be combined to form a concentration.
-Each student is encouraged to take enough elective courses to meet the requirements of at least one concentration, or to plan a series of electives that meets specific training goals with his or her advisor.
+Each student is encouraged to take enough elective courses to meet the requirements of at least one concentration, or to plan a series of electives that meets specific training goals with their advisor.